Advising, Tutoring, & Academic Support Services

 The Notre Dame Scholars' Program staff will be available for one-on-one appointments for the rest of the Spring semester.
 We will also be regularly checking email and voicemail.
 Please visit our website for links to our appointment calendars as well as our email addresses and phone numbers.
 In addition, we will begin hosting virtual Monday Meetups for all scholars via Zoom beginning on Monday, March 30 at 3 p.m EDT.
 Please refer to our Scholars' email newsletter for additional details.

-The Balfour-Hesburgh Scholars Program will continue to offer tutoring for Balfour Scholars through the end of the spring semester.
+The Balfour-Hesburgh Scholars Program office in 114-C Haggar Hall will be open from 8:30 a.m. to noon and 1:00 to 4:00 p.m., Monday through Friday, for individual appointments.
 Please contact Dr. Cecilia Lucero or Ms. Michelle Smith Ware for information about the tutoring schedule and additional resources.

 The ND QuestBridge chapter has suspended all event programming for the foreseeable future due to COVID-19 concerns.
 If you have any monetary concerns with finding a way to leave campus or concerns about finding a way to stay on campus, please contact the Office of Student Enrichment at email@example.com.
 There is a Facebook Support Group specifically for QuestBridge Scholars and Alumni.
 Please consider if you believe it can be of use.
 For additional information, please email Barkley Barton at firstname.lastname@example.org.